 - Hide any unsightly wire with the leaves and stem

 I made two for under $10.
 Your cost will depend on the floral pick you choose.
 There’s a cute little version in the Hearth and Home line by Chip and Joanna Gains at Target that will run you $20.
 This one is cuter and cheaper.
 I’m just saying.
 (They make millions and I don’t…so there’s that)

 For a “I’ve never done a craft in my life” person, this should take you 10 minutes.
 TEN!
 So super easy, but so pretty.
-I stapled mine to the cabinets because they need replacing anyway, but you can affix anyway you like.
+I stapled mine to the inside of the cabinets, but you can affix anyway you like.

-I also made these cute little cone trees for about 20 cents each.
-They’re just fancy scrap paper rolled up and hot glued into a cone!
+I also made those cute little paper cone trees for about 20 cents each.
+They’re just fancy scrapbook paper rolled up and hot glued into a cone!

 When all else fails use spray paint